UbiquityDotNET/Llvm.Libs/ReadMe.md

 > more complicated than one might hope.
 In particular, is the build of all the required LLVM
 > libraries needed to make a final LibLLVM.
 The full set (For a debug build with symbols) will
 > generally exceed both the time and storage space limits of any OSS project automated build system
 > like GitHub Actions, APPVEYOR, etc...
-Thus, the native libraries are curently limited to ONLY the
+Thus, the native libraries are currently limited to ONLY the
 > release form without symbols.
 (If symbols are needed or desired then a LOCAL build is required
 > to get them).
 > Each runtime is built as a single dynamic library exporting the extended C ABI.
 Each runtime is
 > bundled as a single NUGET package.
 A single meta package is also created that simply references
 > the individual runtime packages.
 Thus, a consumer of this library only needs to reference the one
-> "meta" pacakge `Ubiquity.NET.LibLLVM` to get all available runtimes. (and potential future ones
+> "meta" package `Ubiquity.NET.LibLLVM` to get all available run-times. (and potential future ones
 > added in later releases)

 >[!NOTE]